mohanad1213/PSA/src/OnionArch/README.md

 ### Responsibilities

-- Implements data access, external API integrations, logging, or email sending.
+- Exposes APIs or UI for external consumption.
 - Depends on Application to fetch or send data to and from the system.
 - Does not contain business logic.